florentpoujol/Daneel/readme.md

 ## <a id="config"></a>Configuration

 Some features are only available if a few configuration is done first.
-Currently, all that has to be done is to edit the top of the `DaneelCore` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.
+Currently, all that has to be done is to edit the top of the `Daneel` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.

     Daneel.config = {
         -- List of the Scripts paths as values and optionally the script alias as the keys